Michigan primary tests Tlaib, features 2 open House races

 LEGISLATURE

 Before the battle for control of the state House intensifies this fall — the GOP has a 58-51 edge — Republicans and Democrats must settle primary fights.
-The parties' chances in swing districts can hinge on whether a quality candidate advances.
-Also, in many open seats, the next lawmaker will essentially be chosen Tuesday due to how districts are drawn.
+The parties’ chances in swing districts can hinge on whether a strong candidate advances.
+Also, in many open seats, the next lawmaker will essentially be chosen Tuesday because of how districts are drawn.

 ABSENTEE BALLOTS

 Absentee voting is surging during the virus outbreak.
-A week before Election Day, about 600,000 more absentee ballots had been cast than at the same point in 2016.
+As of Monday, nearly 1.3 million absentee ballots had been cast — breaking the record set in the November 2016 presidential election.
 Secretary of State Jocelyn Benson says results may be delayed.
-Clerks' ability to handle the influx will be closely watched, particularly amid legislative debate over allowing them to start processing absentee ballots earlier in November.
+Clerks’ ability to handle the influx will be closely watched, particularly amid legislative debate over whether to allow processing of absentee ballots to begin earlier in the November election.

 Follow David Eggert at https://twitter.com/DavidEggert00